microsoft/TypeScript-wiki/learn/systems/systems-formatting.md

 To format code you need to have a formatting context and a `SourceFile`.
 The formatting context contains all user settings like tab size, newline character, etc.

-The end result of formatting is represented by TextChange objects which hold the new string content, and the text to replace it with.
+The formatter is an AST formatter, which is then used to make edits to the original source code.
+The end result of formatting is represented by a series of TextChange objects which hold the new string content, and the text to replace it with.

 ```ts